PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 Torch-free suite to 92 tests, with the established error text unchanged.
 No model conversion or inference was run.

+The 181-line layout-sensitive op rewrite has moved from the exporter to the Torch-free layout owner and now enumerates only its affected op families from the shared index.
+Axis options/constants, Slice vectors, pad matrices, Transpose permutations, transpose-convolution output shapes, and Reshape targets retain their established ordering and shared-constant one-rewrite contract.
+Reshape target/name policy moved to `pytorch_layout_utils.py` for reuse by codegen.
+The 79-test focused selection passes, and nine synthetic op-family graphs match the implementation at checkpoint `09ed6b6` exactly.
+No model conversion or inference was run.

 ## `fb-refactor4` rank-four bounded-family checkpoint

 The first sixteen bounded families of the rank-four generic NHWC